Evropski sklad za regionalni razvoj

 Genera un campionario di armature

-Some designers say that they do not need a CAD, because they figure it all in their head.
-We can not say that it is not true, but it can only happen after many years of experience, and if you only do one type of fabrics all the time.
-Normal people like us need all the help as we can get, either from the CAD program like ArahWeave, or by doing many many trials on the loom.
+Some designers argue that they don’t need CAD because they can figure everything out in their heads.
+We cannot say that it is not true, but it can only happen after many years of experience and if you only work with one type of fabric all the time.
+Normal people like us need all the help we can get, whether it’s from a CAD program like ArahWeave or by running countless trials on the loom.

-How can we automate trials on the loom by using the CAD?
+How can we use CAD to automate loom trials?
 We can make a weave blanket.
-It is an old weaver’s practice to weave a sample fabric, made of many different weaves, as a decision tool for weave selection.
-Each weave section has a name or number woven for a reference.
-They create the so called weave blanket as a normal Jacquard fabric: draw a color image, replace color areas with weaves, and weave a fabric.
-The following image shows a part of a weave blanket, so that you know, what we are talking about.
+Weaving a sample fabric made of many different weaves as a decision tool for weave selection is an old weaver’s practice.
+Each weave section has a name or number woven into it for reference.
+They make the weave blanket in the same way that they make a regular Jacquard fabric: draw a color image, replace color areas with weaves, and weave a fabric.
+The image below depicts a section of a weave blanket to help you understand what we’re talking about.

 weave blanket